ExCALIBUR-NEPTUNE/Developers-Website/main/README.md

 bash buildwebsite-local.sh
 ```

-then open `public/index.html` in your preferred browser.
+then open `public/index.html` with the 'main'  in your preferred browser.

 ## PDF only
 If you want to generate just the pdf version of the website then you perform the following command